 Cuba Skate is an apolitical nonprofit organization working to build diplomacy between Cuba and the United States of America.
 We work in compliance and in respect of both governments.
 We are interested in people who are willing to work with us and the greater community to promote dialogue and exchanges between Cuba and the United States.

-Q – Where can I buy skate gear in Havana?
+Q – Where can I find skateboarding in Havana?

 Q – How can I help!?